containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### Relative paths

 In order to support Systemd specifiers, Quadlet does not resolve relative paths that start with `%`.
 To resolve such a path, prepend it with `./`.

-For example, instead of `EnvironmentFile=%n/env` use `EnvironmentFile=./%n/env`
+For example, instead of `EnvironmentFile=%n/env` use `EnvironmentFile=./%n/env`.
+Keep in mind that unit files are generated in `$XDG_RUNTIME_DIR/systemd/generator` and environmental files will not be copied there.

 ### Debugging unit files